 9. What were some of your questions?
 Ask elders and find the answers.
 Find out the name of the plant you saw.

-The question that I had in my mind was “From where the seed of that plant come on the wall”.
-The answer I got from the elders was “The seed of that very plant was carried by a bird to the wall”.
-The name of the plant I saw was banyan plant
+The question that I had in my mind was, “From where did the seed of that plant come on the wall.”
+The answer I got from the elders was, “The seed of that very plant was carried by a bird to the wall.”
+The name of the plant I saw was the banyan plant.

-Strong winds (natural disasters) could have uprooted that tree.
+Strong winds or natural disasters could have uprooted that tree.

 2. How old would this tree be?